Events

 Fiona Sherwin

 Fiona Sherwin has had a long history of living life with people with disabilities as a caregiver and a friend.
-Fiona is part of the student support team at Laidlaw College, based on the Henderson Campus.
+Fiona manages the student support team at Laidlaw College, based on the Henderson Campus, in New Zealand.
 In 2011, Laidlaw wanted to become more intentional about how the college should support students with impairments, so Fiona was tasked with the responsibility of being the disability liaison.
-While she has responsibility to support the Henderson based students, she also advises on all campuses around disability support.
-Fiona is writing her Master of Theology thesis exploring the church being a place of belonging for people with disabilities.
+Part of her role is to work with the rest of the team to support disabled learners.
+In August 2020, during the covid lockdown in New Zealand, Fiona submitted her Master of Theology thesis exploring the church being a place of belonging for people with disabilities.

 Rev Jason Forbes